What is gauge?

 Adjusting gauge

-To adjust your gauge to match a pattern's gauge,
+To adjust your gauge to match a pattern's gauge, change your needle size.

 * If your gauge swatch is less than 4 inches, you have too MANY stitches per inch.
 Your stitches are too small.
 You need to make your stitches bigger.
 To make bigger stitches, go up a needle size.